 Believe me!
 It has taken me so long to be where I am at right now, my blog and my fashion career, hence I will never take it for granted.
 I don’t want to ruin it by cheating or even paying for anyone to tell me what to do because my blog is a true reflection of my brand.
 I’m honest with myself and my readers, and I hope that you know that and will do that, too.

 How much money can I make from blogging?

 It really depends on how much effort you put in and the time you are willing to invest.
 To be honest, many beginner bloggers lose interest and give up quickly.

-My goals for Style & Senses in 2020 are to start on email marketing, utilize ads on my blog, push more videos of me talking to the camera, rebuild my wardrobe, and continue to educate myself to better myself every day.
+My goals for Style & Senses in 2021 are to start on email marketing, utilize ads on my blog, and start a shop (via WooCommerce on WordPress).
 I also would love to file my blog as a business and start keeping track of my income as well as setting aside more money into my savings, of course!

 I hope that this blog post has given you some insights as to how I make money from blogging.
 Please feel free to always reach out if you have any questions about the topics I’ve mentioned in this post!
 Comment below on how you make your money if you’re a blogger/influencer and what you have found interesting if you’re a reader.
 Thanks again for reading!